 - Support is currently problematic - many schools have told us it took a long time to resolve their issues

 Originally a Windows tool, the Chromebook version is still in its infancy.
-Generally, LanSchool is viewed as a control tool, rather than a teacher tool (i.e. ideal for library computers).
+In fact, LanSchool is extremely solid on Windows.
+It allows remote application launch, close etc. Generally, LanSchool is viewed as an excellent administration & control tool, rather than a teacher tool (i.e. ideal for library computers).
+Note that it was acquired by Lenovo to complete its education suite.

-A very basic tool to control student screens.
+Designed to be a very basic tool to control student screens, generally geared towards younger grades.
 Lacks the tools and the deep integrations that are needed for middle and high-school.
-The points above for GoGuardian are applicable, in addition to missing advanced controls of the classroom.

 Hapara is really an LMS with a bolt-on tool.
-The LMS features are quite complete (it is an excellent LMS), but the classroom management features are lacking enough it is not worth going in detail.
-Hapara right now is going through disinvestment, so you are unlikely to get proper support or any serious on-going development.
+The LMS features are quite complete (it is an excellent LMS), the classroom management features are very basic (e.g. no force, click on screen, volume control etc).
+Sadly, Hapara right now is going through disinvestment, so you are unlikely to get proper support or see any serious on-going development.